hihiworld/mixed-assembly-line-balancing-and-sequencing/README.md

 In order to solve MIP model with huge ammount of instance, I will use decomposition method of this paper, the scheme is A(mip) + P(Dispatching) + J(M or D)

+A(mip) is a typically RCPSP(Resource Constrained Project Scheduling Problem)

 but maybe your CPLEX is promotional version, I use a small example which contains 5 tasks, 3 producitons, 3 stations. you can run comolete_model.py to check solution